Whakatakapokai has been designed from a Maaori centred approach to deliver unique services within the Youth Justice residential network.

 There are several mechanisms for the local community to stay connected with the residence activities.

 The Neighbourhood Forum is a way for us to better connect with our community.
-This forum provides opportunities for local residents to be better informed on the activities of the site and to provide comment and feedback back to us.
+This forum provides opportunities for local residents to be better informed on the activities of the site and to provide comments and feedback to us.
 These Forum can be different events, like ‘open days’, or other events that the community tell us they would like to hold.
-The first Neighbourhood Forum event was held in January 2021.
+The first Neighbourhood Forum event was held in Hanuere 2021.

 The Neighbourhood Forum is not ‘membership’ based and is open for all interested residents to be part of.
 If you wish to receive information about the Neighbourhood Forum a register is held by the Whakatakapokai Youth Justice team.
 Please contact them directly to be added to the register.